benlaud/hatch/README.md

 The purpose of our version of this project is to act as a small and handy toolbox that contains the essentials needed to a responsive theme based on Foundation 5.x.
 This theme is meant to be a starting point not a parent theme.

-*The biggest difference between this Fork and FoundationPress*
+*The biggest difference between this project and FoundationPress*
   * Coding methodologies
   * Internal development process.
   * Grunt Scaffold (Please read up on this before starting)